 How should I hold my baby while breastfeeding?

-In the cradle position, you put your baby’s head in the crook of your arm.
-Support your baby’s back and bottom with your arm and hand.
-Your baby will be lying sideways facing you.
+- Cradle.
+Put your baby’s head in the crook of your arm.
+Support your baby’s back and bottom with your forearm.
+Your baby should be lying facing you.
 Your breast should be right in front of your baby’s face.